Evolve3D/PartSlicer/README.md

 - Before you start make sure python 2.7 is installed
 - Put your stl file in Cura and slice it as usual
 - Open the script via console and you will will know what to do
+- Oh, the script works only inside the directory it is in, so make sure you move the master gcode file to the same folder to work on it